Christian-TUM-Makerspace/Tissue-Culture-Rotator_-_repair-and-OD_measuring/electronics/README.md

 - PCB Board 2,54 mm, 7 x 9 cm at least
 - some resistors
 - flip switch, ideally for a 12 mm hole

+# Other annotations
+Leaded soldering tin was used.